 Clinical interests: Chronic Cough, Professional Voice Problems

-Ms. Kerry Krueger is a speech therapist.
-She is affiliated with Park Nicollet Health Services.
-She welcomes new patients.
+Ms. Kerry Krueger's area of specialization is speech therapy.
+She is professionally affiliated with Park Nicollet Health Services.
+She has an open panel.

-Ms. Molly O'Donnell specializes in speech therapy.
-She is affiliated with Hennepin County Medical Center (HCMC).
+Ms. Molly O'Donnell is a speech therapist.
+Ms. O'Donnell is affiliated with Hennepin County Medical Center (HCMC).

 Clinical interests: Cognitive Disorders, Traumatic Brain Injury, Swallowing Problems